 But, you need to be more specific.
-Your content marketing strategy can have different goals including generating leads, lead conversion, or simply increasing brand visibility.
+Your content marketing strategy can have different goals including generating leads, lead nurturing, lead conversion, or simply increasing brand visibility.
 Setting specific content goals can help in creating a working action plan to drive your content marketing efforts.

 Set your budget💰

-One of the main reasons for outsourcing is the cost of creating quality content.
+One of the main reasons for outsourcing is the cost of creating high-quality content.
 Determine the value of your investment based on the content you need and how you can use it most effectively.
 Of course, you also shouldn’t invest more than you can afford.

 Remember: The budget is determined by your target industry, ranking difficulty, as well as the amount of research and creation time required.
 Longer commitment to your content marketing strategy may require a higher level of investment upfront but will result in higher returns in the long run.